The set tag or set value widget assigns a value to a specified question or variable. It's typically used to store values for skipped questions.

 Additional examples

-Setting a single value to a checkbox question
+Setting values to a checkbox question

 When setting a value for a multiselect (checkbox) question, you should specify both the option ID and the value.
 Similar to how a checkbox question appears in an Excel export — where each option ID has its own column, and values are '1' for selected and '0' for not selected — you must follow the same pattern.